VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 * SetTempoEvent - Sets the tempo of the instrumental tracks in a song.  `tick` is the same as in an instrumental track.

 We can combine one or more (I think more is possible, although I always use one) tempo tracks with multiple instrumental tracks to make a song.

-We can then write this song to a file.
+The song can then be written to a file.
 The file will be in the byte format that we discussed earlier.
 You can directly edit the file using a hex editor like [bless](http://home.gna.org/bless/) if you really want to.
 Otherwise, you can convert the file into a sound file by using [fluidsynth](http://sourceforge.net/apps/trac/fluidsynth/) along with a [soundfont](http://sourceforge.net/apps/trac/fluidsynth/wiki/SoundFont).
 Fluidsynth will turn the numbers for pitch, velocity, and instrument into notes, and write the result to a [wav](http://en.wikipedia.org/wiki/WAV) file.
 Once we have our file converted, we can listen to it directly, or use tools like [oggenc](http://linux.die.net/man/1/oggenc) to convert the wav to another, smaller, file format.

 Okay, now what?
 --------------------------------------